gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Creation rule declares input of unknown type.
 - Settings or init script configures model.

-## Story: Plugin configures tasks using model as input
+## Story: Plugin defines tasks using model as input

 Introduce some mechanism where a plugin can static declare a rule to define tasks using its model object as input.